Zulu people: Apparel

 Beadwork is worn by all men, women, and children at any age.
 Depending on which stage of life an individual is in, the beadwork indicates different meanings.
-Beadwork is dominantly worn when young Zulu people are courting or in search for love affairs.
+Beadwork is predominantly worn when young Zulu people are courting or in search of love affairs.
 The wearing of decorative beadwork can act as an attempt to grab the attention of someone of the opposite sex.
 Also, the gifting of beadwork is a way of communicating interest with lovers.
 During the transition from single to married women, beadwork is shown through a beaded cloth apron worn over a pleated leather skirt.
 As for older or mature women, beadwork is displayed in detailed headdresses and cowhide skirts that extend past the knee.
 These long skirts are also seen on unmarried women and young marriageable-age girls.
 Men are more conservative when wearing beadwork.
-However, when a young boy is seen wearing multiple necklaces, it is a sign that he is highly interested by these gifts from various girls.
-The more gifts he is wearing, the higher prestige he obtains.
+However, when a young boy is seen wearing multiple necklaces, it is a sign that he is highly interested in these gifts from various girls.
+The more gifts he wears, the higher the prestige he obtains.

-Colors of beads
+Colours of beads

-Various forms of beadwork are found in different color schemes.
-Typically, there are four different types of color schemes:
+Various forms of beadwork are found in different colour schemes.
+Typically, there are four different types of colour schemes: